 Wall Street Journal also reports that advertisers will not pre pay for their ads but be billed when they actually run on the platform.
 Google plans to let buyers reserve ads with this tool for all of 2020 starting on the 15th of November.

-This is clearly focused on higher budget advertisers.
+Mason Pelt a YouTube Manager with the Dallas PPC Management Agency Push ROI, Inc. pointed out that the ads clearly focused on higher budget advertisers.
 But it may provide some stability for creators who make money with YouTube ads.

 Header Image by Rego Korosi